Chapter 7: The Language Server — Watching Type Errors Appear as You Type

 The key constraint: step 2 has to be fast.
 Sub-100ms.
 The user is typing, and they expect the red squiggles to appear (or disappear) instantly.
 You can’t re-type-check the entire project on every keystroke.

 This is exactly the problem Salsa solves.
-Let's see how.
+Let’s see how — and this time, we’ll measure it.

 The LanguageServer Struct